The Parent’s Role as a Learning Coach in Online Education

 Supporting the Online Learning Coach

 Our online orientation program helps the Learning Coach understand his or her responsibilities.
 It also introduces all the resources and support systems made available to help the Learning Coach and student succeed.
 Pearson Online Academy offers Learning Coach Central, an online resource, that's available to Learning Coaches 24/7.
 The Learning Coach can also call a toll-free number to speak with a technical support representative.
-This support is available for both installation and troubleshooting.
+This support is available for troubleshooting.

 You’ll also find support available from your student’s teacher, school staff, and other families.